50 Signs You’re Healthy from Every Type of Doctor

 For women: You have vaginal discharge

 “While it may be annoying, vaginal discharge can be normal.
 Pay attention to the color and odor.
 Foul smelling and discolored (thick green) discharge can be a sign of an infection; clearish discharge is normal.
 Vaginal discharge can change throughout the menstrual cycle (based on hormone levels) but it will almost always be there!” —Jaime M Knopman, MD, Reproductive Endocrinology and Infertility Specialist at CCRM of New York.
-Learn the 18 embarrassing questions you need to ask your gyno.
+Just like talking about discharge, other issues about your reproductive health may not be easy to bring up, but these are 18 embarrassing questions you need to ask your gyno.

 For women: You have cramps, but they’re manageable